NikhilBayyavarapu/CSE512_Final_Project/CODE.md

 ## 4) Starting the Backend server

-To start a server, run the *server.exe* executable with *-port* flag.
+To start a server, run the *server.exe* executable with *-p* flag.
 To handle more load, run multiple server instances on different ports.

-Eg: ```./server.exe -port 8080```
+Eg: ```./server.exe -p 8080```

 Now, navigate to frontend and explore the functionalities !!!